In 1974, the Canadian Kennel Club (CKC) rescinded their recognition of the Tahltan Bear Dog as a distinct breed,

 conserve their energy, but the high social value of a Bear Dog makes it likely that status for the owner, and protection of the little

-the huskies, would have been significant factors in the decision to carry them, as would their very affectionate nature.
+dog from the huskies, would have been significant factors in the decision to carry them, as would their very affectionate nature.

 Not until James Teit's research at Telegraph Creek in 1915 were Tahltan Bear Dogs recognized as a distinct, culturally important breed.